-MUSC U311V.
-Applied Music in Voice (1) Individual study in voice performance requiring weekly 30-minute lessons for twelve weeks and an additional four hours per week of practice.
+performance requiring weekly 30-minute lessons for twelve weeks and an additional four hours per week of practice.
 Prerequisite: Intermediate to advanced performance ability and consent of instructor.
 Auditions may be required.
 May be repeated for additional credit.
-PLEASE NOTE: Students who withdraw from this course will not receive a tuition or fee reim- MUSCU311W.
-Applied Musicin Woodwinds (1) Individual study of performance on woodwind instruments (including, but not limited to, clarinet, flute, oboe, and saxophone) requiring weekly 30-minute lessons for twelve weeks and an additional four hours per week of practice.
+PLEASE NOTE: Students who withdraw from this course will not receive a tuition or fee reimbursement or refund.

+MUSCU311W.
+Applied Music in Woodwinds (1) Individual study of performance on woodwind instruments (including, but not limited to, clarinet, flute, oboe, and saxophone) requiring weekly 30-minute lessons for twelve weeks and an additional four hours per week of practice.
 Prerequisite: Intermediate to Advanced performance ability and consent of instructor.
 Auditions may be required.
 May be repeated for additional credit.
 PLEASE NOTE: Students who withdraw from this course will not receive a tuition or fee reimbursement or refund.